 UPDATE: Unfortunately V2 has dropped out of the dry herb vaporizing game and so this article is no longer up to date.
 I urge you to head over to my best portable vaporizer page to see the currently recommended vapes

 The V2 Pro Series 7 is a portable conduction vaporizer made by v2 cigs.
 They also make the V2 Pro Series 3 which is a smaller pen version of the S7.
 The V2 Pro S7 is a jack of all trades but master of none offering the ability to vape dry herbs, concentrates, and e-liquids.
 But just like the S3, the quality of each of them isn’t the best.

 The Haze V3 retails for $249.99 and I think it’s a much better all-in-one option.
 The only downfall on the Haze is that the E-liquid cartridges taste a bit overcooked.
 So the V2 Pro S7 offers a better e-liquid experience and it’s more portable/easy to conceal.
-But dry herb vapor quality, draw resistance, battery life, and reliability are much better with the Haze V3.
-Check out my full V2 Pro Series 7 vaporizer review below.
+But dry herb vapor quality, draw resistance, battery life, and reliability are much better with the Haze V3 (link below in comparison section)

 Size, Portability, and Build Quality